Automate Google Forms

 Automate Google Forms from a description

 Describe the form in plain words in the Chrome extension and it builds the steps for you.
 Give it the questions and where each answer comes from, then run it.
 Explore no-code.
-Note: Build from description is coming very soon.
-In the meantime you can still use the no-code builder.

 To the right is an example.
 Describe the form and let the AI lay out the steps of your bot.